MicrosoftDocs/azure-docs/articles/active-directory/develop/msal-handling-exceptions.md

 ## Handling conditional access and claims challenges
 When getting tokens silently, your application may receive errors when a [conditional access claims challenge](conditional-access-dev-guide.md#scenario-single-page-app-spa-using-adaljs) such as MFA policy is required by an API you are trying to access.

 The pattern to handle this error is to interactively aquire a token using MSAL.
-This prompts the user and gives them the opportunity to satisfy the required CA policy.
+This prompts the user and gives them the opportunity to satisfy the required conditional access policy.

 In certain cases when calling an API requiring conditional access, you can receive a claims challenge in the error from the API.
 For instance if the conditional access policy is to have a managed device (Intune) the error will be something like [AADSTS53000: Your device is required to be managed to access this resource](reference-aadsts-error-codes.md) or something similar.
 In this case, you can pass the claims in the acquire token call so that the user is prompted to satisfy the appropriate policy.

 ### .NET
 When calling an API requiring conditional access from MSAL.NET, your application will need to handle claim challenge exceptions.
-This will appear as an `MsalServiceException` where the `Claims` property won't be empty.
+This will appear as an [MsalServiceException](/dotnet/api/microsoft.identity.client.msalserviceexception?view=azure-dotnet) where the [Claims](/dotnet/api/microsoft.identity.client.msalserviceexception.claims?view=azure-dotnet) property won't be empty.

 To handle the claim challenge, you will need to use the `.WithClaim()` method of the `PublicClientApplicationBuilder` class.